About the project

 Why is it important?

 All of the world’s sea turtle populations are considered rare or threatened.
-Six live in Australia, and three nest along the Bundaberg Region’s coast at Mon Repos, Burnett Heads and Bargara.
+Six live in Australia, and three nest along the Bundaberg Region’s coast at Mon Repos, Burnett Heads, Moore Park Beach, and Bargara.
 The Bundaberg coastline hosts the largest concentration of nesting marine turtles on the east coast of Australia and is home to 50 per cent of endangered Loggerhead turtle breeding activity in the South Pacific Ocean.

 Scientific evidence indicates that artificial light sources have a negative impact on adult turtle nesting site selection and hatchling ocean-finding behaviour by preventing turtles from navigating to and from the ocean.